-Lawyer and MBA grad shapes his practice through business learning and giving back to the community
+Lawyer and EMBA grad shapes his practice through business learning and giving back to the community

 Nov 22, 2022

 For Raphael Tachie, partner and head of the Vancouver Private Client Services Group at global law firm Gowling WLG, how he got to where he is today was a combination of hard work and happy accidents along the way.
 He went on to complete his executive MBA at SFU’s Beedie School of Business.

 “I tell everybody, if I had to pick between a law degree and an MBA, I would’ve picked the MBA,” says Tachie, who continues to stay in touch with his MBA cohorts today.

 Early on, Tachie saw the importance of role models and representation—which is why he continues to serve as a long-time volunteer with the Canadian Association of Black Lawyers (CABL).
 Originally a political science and criminology major at Simon Fraser University, Tachie later went on to complete an executive MBA at SFU’s Beedie School of Business and dedicates much of his time to volunteering with CABL as their current national president.
 Tachie also served on the Simon Fraser University Alumni Board for six years.

 Tachie points out that being a Black partner at a big downtown law firm in Vancouver is rare.
 He recalls being a young student trying to figure out if a big corporate firm was meant for him.
 “Role models matter,” says Tachie.
 “That’s one of the reasons why volunteering with CABL is so important to me.
 Growing up, I realized the importance of role models.
 If you see one, you can be one.
 That’s why I’m doing this work today—to highlight Vancouver to the population of Black professionals as a place to live and work.”

 Tachie’s interest in pursuing business studies began when, during the course of his work, he started to look for new ways that he could add value to his practice and differentiate himself with a unique skillset.